Montalto Dora Castle: History

 The castle dates back to between the 10th and 11th centuries.
 Initially, it consisted of a tower, a connecting wall, and a chapel dedicated to Saints Efisio, Mark, and Eusebius.
 A document from around 1141 mentions the castle under the name castrum montsalti, testifying how the fortress was under the jurisdiction of the Bishop of Ivrea.
 The castle’s location was of great military importance, as it allowed control over the access route to the Aosta Valley and the Via Francigena.

 During the 14th and 15th century, the castle was modified and enlarged to better serve from a defensive viewpoint.

 The castle endured multiple attacks throughout its history.
 Notably, during the siege of Ivrea in 1641 during the Piedmontese Civil War, it was assaulted by the French troops led by Marquis d'Harcourt, who were at war with the Duchy of Savoy.
 On that occasion, the interior of the building was dismantled but the external structures remained largely intact.

 In the 19th century, the castle was renovated under the direction of architects Carlo Nigra and Alfredo d'Andrade, who also used it as a model and source of inspiration when designing the Borgo Medioevale in Turin.

 The castle served as filming location for Dario Argento's 2012 film Dracula 3D.

-In April 2024, it was rumored that American actor Johnny Depp was interested in acquiring the property, which was on sale.
+In April 2024, it was rumored that American actor Johnny Depp was interested in acquiring the property, which was for sale.